vanbroup/documents/output/EVG.md

 4. The `cRLDistributionPoints` extension MUST be present in Subscriber Certificates if the certificate does not specify OCSP responder locations in an `authorityInformationAccess` extension.

-#### 7.1.4.4 Other Subject Attributes

-When explicitly stated as permitted by the relevant certificate profile specified within [Section 7.1.2](#712-certificate-content-and-extensions), CAs MAY include additional attributes within the `AttributeTypeAndValue` beyond those specified in [Section 7.1.4.2](#7142-subject-attribute-encoding).

-Before including such an attribute, the CA SHALL:

-  * Document the attributes within Section 7.1.4 of their CP or CPS, along with the applicable validation practices.
-  * Ensure that the contents contain information that has been verified by the CA, independent of the Applicant.

 ### 7.1.5 Name constraints

 ### 7.1.6 Certificate policy object identifier